mdenitz/genrify/README.md

 ## :closed_lock_with_key: Spotify Credentials

+You will be first prompted to choose an easy authentication method or client credential method.<br/><br/>
+The easy method:
+Simple.
+API Key retrieved for you.

+Spotify client credential method: <br/>
 If you do not have a `config.py` file upon initial run you will be prompted to create one.